vishhvaan/website/content/post/suds-uv/index.md

 ### Summary

 Within 60 seconds, we are achieving energy outputs of at least $2J/cm^2$ delivered to the mask, surpassing CDC recommendations for mask reuse.
-We are able to accomplish this with a simple circuit and many commonly attainable parts.
-We envision SUDS decontamination not only a utility to American hospitals during the COVID pandemic, but also to hospitals around the world during future epidemics when FFR shortages are a daily reality.
+This is accomplished with a simple circuit and many commonly attainable parts.
+SUDS decontamination is not only a utility to American hospitals during the COVID pandemic, but also to hospitals around the world during future epidemics when FFR shortages are a daily reality.

 Even with high UV power output, further testing is needed to ensure that adequate amounts of UVGI are reaching the inner portions of the mask.
 Biologic testing will definitively answer questions about device efficacy by testing a clinical relevant endpoint: survival of virus particles after SUDS decontamination.

 All of our findings and additional discussion is available in our [pre-print]({{< ref "publication/suds_preprint/index.md" >}}) manuscript of the device.

 We aim to make it as easy as possible for hospitals and makers to download the designs and implement the box themselves.
-We have released the designs, bill of materials, and results of the testing on [Github](https://github.com/TheoryDivision/SUDS).
+The designs, bill of materials, and results of the testing are on [Github](https://github.com/TheoryDivision/SUDS).
 Additional details about the engineering behind the box can be found in the technical document.

 **Shout-out to the team: Badar J Kayani, Davis T Weaver, Eshan S King, Emily Dolson, Nikhil Krishnan, Julia Pelesko, Michael J Scott, Masahiro Hitomi, Jacob G. Scott, Ian Charnas**